sebastianbuettrich/The-Things-Stack-Bootstrap-CentOS-Postgres/README.md

-This is based on Hylke Visser's bootstrap script, https://gist.github.com/htdvisser/4503f30699308a7fd9e0aa3ebc2f3eb4 (thanks!), with the only changes being:
+This is based on Hylke Visser's bootstrap script, https://gist.github.com/htdvisser/4503f30699308a7fd9e0aa3ebc2f3eb4 (thanks!), and thus based on the Getting Started Guide, https://thethingsstack.io/getting-started/

+with the only changes being:

   * prepare.sh adapted to CentOS 7 instead of Ubuntu 18
   * using postgreSQL instead of cockroach SQL